Loading...

 2. Loss of Reputation

 Bad news tends to circulate faster than good news and it doesn’t take long to damage a reputation that may have taken years to build.
-Corrective
+Corrective action is essential but preventative action becomes possible through a proper calibration programme.

 Read more »